43081j/funky/README.md

 **funky.js** is a library used to add some funky effects and other transformations to webcam media using WebRTC.

+**TODO**

+* Add a 'doodle' effect allowing the user to draw on the video
+* Add a save-as feature to save a snapshot
+* Sprite-like images overlaying the video

 Demo
 ===